Course Outline

 Description

-This course offers a systematic approach to examining adult and child psychopathology.
-You will learn about various categories of psychological dysfunction, how classification occurs, the aetiology and symptoms associated with disorders, and clinical formulations.
+This course offers a systematic approach to examining psychological disorders.
+You will learn about various categories of psychological dysfunction, how classification occurs, the aetiology and symptoms associated with disorders, assessment, and clinical formulations.
 Therapeutic interventions frequently used to treat psychological disorders are also introduced.

 How will this course be delivered?